How we learn

 Brightworks’ learning model centers real-world experiences and open-ended questions over rote memorization and test-taking, and fosters students’ critical thinking and empathy in asking questions and solving problems.

-This definition comes from the Buck Institute for Education’s PBL Works.
+Since it was founded in 2011, Brightworks has been known for its unique project-based curriculum.
 Through group work and individual passion projects, our curriculum is designed to unleash students’ potential to learn and apply knowledge, to pursue and refine their talents.
+This methodology creates an ecosystem for students to learn by actively engaging in real-world and personally meaningful projects.
+See PBL Works for more detail.

 We learn by exploring